Birmingham RICO Lawyer

 Beyond the financial and business concerns affecting the industry, government plays a large role in determining what’s happening on the runways and up in the air.
 The Federal Aviation Administration (FAA) has all regulatory and legislative oversight for the aviation industry.
 The FAA sets and enforces minimum standards for aircraft, airline and airport security.

 Christian & Small’s aviation attorneys have significant experience deciphering the complex FAA policies and regulations.
-We possess the necessary industry knowledge to guide clients through the specialized discovery and investigative issues that are inherent in aviation disputes.
-We handle every area of aviation law with an effective, practiced and collaborative approach, calling upon resources in related areas of substantive law including:
+They possess the necessary industry knowledge to guide clients through the specialized discovery and investigative issues that are inherent in aviation disputes.
+They handle every area of aviation law with an effective, practiced and collaborative approach, calling upon resources in related areas of substantive law including:

 - Products liability